andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Come hold my hand"

-*pregnant pause and a pursed lips stare that if you know Brace you know it*
+*pregnant pause and a pursed lips stare that if you know Brace you know*

 "I don't know what y'all are doing but *fine*"

 And Brace reaches down from the heights of his 6'7" frame and confirms our hypothesis (*p < 0.001*).
 Taller person goes in front.
 If not the shorter person's wrist wrenches forward uncomfortably.
-Answering the most world's most pressing questions here at ADF.
+We're answering the most world's most pressing questions here at ADF.

 But the captivity does not *just* engender nonsense and frivolity; it can also